Ghosts and phantoms in Venice

 But nobody came to the funeral.
 Nor his relatives, nor his colleagues, nobody.
 And on the stairs of the chappel, he uttered a curse.
 Terrible words, cursing everybody, including God, Jesus, and the Devil.

 The sad and lonely father soon followed his beloved son to the kingdom of the dead, but his spirit still lingers in the shadows of the floating city.
-And even today the Gondoliers of Venice sometimes can hear his voice when they approach a bend on the canal, at night, going home after a work-shift, going out in the early morning hours, or waiting at an isolated Gondola-station…
+And even today the Gondoliers of Venice sometimes can hear his voice when they approach a bend on the canal.
+At night, going home after a work-shift, or when they’re going out in the early, foggy morning hours, or sometimes when waiting at an isolated Gondola-station…